louismineo/-template--nextjs-supabase-tailwindcss-shadcn-framer/README.md

 # STEP 3
-cd into 'template-app' and run 'npm i' to install packages
+Open your terminal at the project's cloned folder on your system

+Run `cd template-app` to go into the nextjs project folder.

+Run `npm i` to install the relevant libraries and packages.

 # STEP 4
-1. run 'npm run dev'
+1. run `npm run dev`
 2. Open https://localhost:3000 on your web browser and should appear with the default NextJs page

 ![image](https://github.com/user-attachments/assets/54d141b9-b764-43ec-ba96-2fcc90211a95)